hynekcer/django-salesforce/docs/migrations.rst

 including "PermissionsModifyAllRecords".
 That is later verified before an object is deleted or renamed.)

-A custom field can be modified or deleted by Django if at least one field has been created by Django in that table.
+A custom field can be modified or deleted by Django if at least one field has been created by Django in that table or if the whole table can be modified by Django.
 (More precisely: The object permission "PermissionsEdit" is assigned to a Salesforce in "Django_Salesforce" Permission Set when a custom field is created by Django.
 No field can be modified or deleted by Django in a table without this ObjectPermission.
 TODO discussion about it.)

+At the end of development you may want to disable all migrations in the production database e.g. by renaming the API Name of the permission set.

 **C\) Security on production databases**